Youssefbaghr/Clixor/README.md

 Visit our website to discover how Clixor can streamline your development workflow!

+## VS Code Extension

+Clixor comes with a Visual Studio Code extension to enhance your development experience.
+To use the
+extension:

+1. Open VS Code
+2. Go to the Extensions view (Ctrl+Shift+X)
+3. Search for "Clixor"
+4. Install the Clixor extension
+5. Use the command palette (Ctrl+Shift+P) and search for "Clixor: Initialize New Project" to create a new Clixor project directly from VS Code.

 ## 🖥️ Usage

 ### Initialize a New Project